-Exhibit Number Description 21.1 List of subsidiaries of Clene Inc. (incorporated by reference to Exhibit 21.1 to the Current Report on Form 8-K filed by the Registrant on January 5, 2021) 23.2 Consent of PricewaterhouseCoopers LLP independent registered accounting firm for Clene Inc 23.3 Consent of Kirkland & Ellis LLP (included as part of Exhibit 5.1) 24.1 Power of Attorney (included on signature page of the Registration Statement)
+Exhibit Number Description 16.1 Letter from Deloitte & Touche LLP (incorporated by reference to Exhibit 16.1 to the Registration Statement on Form S-4 filed by Chelsea Worldwide Inc. with the Securities and Exchange Commission on December 15, 2020).
+16.2 Letter to the SEC from Friedman LLP, dated January 5, 2021 (incorporated by reference to Exhibit 16.2 to the Current Report on Form 8-K filed by the Registrant on January 5, 2021).
+21.1 List of subsidiaries of Clene Inc. (incorporated by reference to Exhibit 21.1 to the Current Report on Form 8-K filed by the Registrant on January 5, 2021) 23.1 Consent of Friedman LLP, independent registered accounting firm for Tottenham 23.2 Consent of PricewaterhouseCoopers LLP independent registered accounting firm for Clene Inc 23.3 Consent of Kirkland & Ellis LLP (included as part of Exhibit 5.1) 24.1 Power of Attorney (included on signature page of the Registration Statement)

-^{} To be filed, if necessary, subsequent to the effectiveness of this registration statement by an amendment to this registration statement or incorporated by reference.
+To be filed, if necessary, subsequent to the effectiveness of this registration statement by an amendment to this registration statement or incorporated by reference.

-Schedules and similar attachments to this Exhibit have been omitted pursuant to Item 601(a)(5) of Regulation S-K. The Company agrees to furnish supplementally a copy of such omitted materials to the SEC upon request.
+[#] Schedules and similar attachments to this Exhibit have been omitted pursuant to Item 601(a)(5) of Regulation S-K. The Company agrees to furnish supplementally a copy of such omitted materials to the SEC upon request.

-Certain portions of this exhibit have been redacted pursuant to Item 601(b)(10)(iv) of Regulation S-K. The Company agrees to furnish supplementally an unredacted copy of the exhibit to the SEC upon its request.
+^{##} Certain portions of this exhibit have been redacted pursuant to Item 601(b)(10)(iv) of Regulation S-K. The Company agrees to furnish supplementally an unredacted copy of the exhibit to the SEC upon its request.